gokcehan/lf/doc.md

 # SHELL COMMANDS

 Regular shell commands are the most basic command type that is useful for many purposes.
-For example, we can write a shell command to move selected file(s) to trash.
+For example, we can write a shell command to move the selected file(s) to trash.
 A first attempt to write such a command may look like this:

 	cmd trash ${{